 In particular, Piero della Francesca's masterpieces are spread out between Arezzo, Monterchi, and Sansepolcro in the province of Arezzo.
 As an early Italian Renaissance painter, Piero della Francesca’s paintings were “characterized by a serene humanism, geometric forms and use of perspective” using color and spatial relations to give life to a new form of “storytelling”.

 An Itinerary: Art, Landscapes & Small Towns

 This itinerary starts in Arezzo and takes you east to Sansepolcro (see map below for alternative routes), touching on the highlights of Piero della Francesca's works and the area.
-Each one of the towns mentioned offers much more than what we touch upon, but this itinerary is concentrated on exploring places and things that are directly connected to Piero so you can add to your travels by also exploring the towns.
+Each one of the towns mentioned offers much more than what we talk about in this article, but this itinerary is concentrated on exploring places and things that are directly connected to Piero.
+But you can definitely add to your travels by also exploring the towns.

 This area around Arezzo is known as the “Terre di Piero” (the land of Piero) and the works that you will see are rather tied to their location because they are frescoes - even though several have been moved from their original location.
 At one point, his work in Sansepolcro was requested for an exhibition and the town decided that if you wanted to see his work, you needed to come to them, as Piero doesn’t move.

 1. Arezzo and his Grand Masterpiece